Western barred bandicoot: Ecology

-The Western barred bandicoot are known as solitary omnivorous animal, foraging on their own, eating plant matter, invertebrates and skinks.
-They have an isolated well concealed nest made from the litter of their habitat, most often using the same nest each night.
+The Western barred bandicoot is known as a solitary, omnivorous animal, foraging on their own, eating plant matter, invertebrates and skinks.
+They have an isolated, well-concealed nest made from the litter of their habitat, most often using the same nest each night.
 Females are known to be the only individuals who share their nests, and only with their young.